dbayardAWS/kinesis-labs/lab1/README.md

-## Create Kinesis Streams for input and output
+## Create Kinesis Streams for input and output and test them

 * In the terminal, paste and edit and run the following code to define your Initials as a shell variable in the terminal.